twitter-archive/standard-project/README.md

 make publish and publish-local build/package/publish a -javadoc.jar and -sources.jar.
 Makes IDE users happy.

+### Ramdiskable

+Provides the capability to compile to a ramdisk instead of the regular "target" subdirectory.
+If the environment `SBT\_RAMDISK\_ROOT` is set, a target-ramdisk directory will be softlinked to `SBT\_RAMDISK\_ROOT` and will be used as the output path.

 ### ReleaseManagement

 A helper for bumping versions and publishing artifacts.
 If you're